conan-io/docs/integrations/android_studio.rst

 ____________________________________

-You can use Conan to :ref:`cross-build your libraries for Android<cross_building_android>` in different architectures.
+You can use Conan to :ref:`cross-build your libraries for Android<cross_building_android>` with different architectures.
-If you are using Android Studio for your Android application development, you can integrate it conan to automate the library building for the different architectures that you want to support in your project.
+If you are using Android Studio for your Android application development, you can integrate Conan to automate the library building for the different architectures that you want to support in your project.

-Here is an example of how to integrate the ``libpng`` conan package library in an Android application, but any library that can be cross-compiled to Android could be used using the same procedure.
+Here is an example of how to integrate the ``libpng`` Conan package library in an Android application, but any library that can be cross-compiled to Android could be used using the same procedure.

 We are going to start from the "Hello World" wizard application and then will add it the ``libpng`` C library:

-1. Follow the :ref:`cross-build your libraries for Android<cross_building_android>` guide to create a standalone toolchain and create a profile ``android_21_arm_clang`` for Android.
+1. Follow the :ref:`cross-build your libraries for Android<cross_building_android>` guide to create a standalone toolchain and create a profile named ``android_21_arm_clang`` for Android.
    You can also use the NDK that the Android Studio installs.

 2. Create a new Android Studio project and include C++ support.